Z-Js-Framework/z-js/README.md

 }
 ```

-That there shows loading and then bingo, shows the content.
+That shows loading, and then bingo shows the content.

 ## 😇 You want more?

-come on more stuff coming, and if you reached all the way here, your really a sumurai now, you can start using z js to build your next app, see the examples folder for some examples, as we prepare more docs later, but that's it for now, that's z js framework, let's get building!
+Come on, more stuff is coming, and if you reach all the way here, you are really a samurai now.
+You can start using Z Js to build your next app.
+See the examples folder for some examples, as we prepare more docs later, but that's it for now, that's Z Js framework, let's get building!

-More documentation and example of common use cases will be coming soon, help contribute!
+More documentation and examples of common use cases will be coming soon.
+Help contribute!

 ## 👾 What Next?

-Well this is still work in progress, am working on it in my little free time, so if you have other ideas or what, reach out to me at [hssnkizz@gmail.com](hssnkizz@gmail.com) or read [Contribution Guide](./CONTRIBUTION.MD) to get started on how things work and the whole project plan and roadmap!
+Well, this is still work in progress.
+I am working on it in my little free time, so if you have other ideas or what, reach out to me at [hssnkizz@gmail.com](hssnkizz@gmail.com) or read [Contribution Guide](./CONTRIBUTION.MD) to get started on how things work and the whole project plan and roadmap!